dojot/docs/source/installation-guide.rst

 .. code:: bash

-  ansible-playbook -K -k inventories/YOUR_INVENTORY deploy.yaml
+  ansible-playbook -K -k -i inventories/YOUR_INVENTORY deploy.yaml

 Wait for the playbook execution to finish without errors.